-Here are the steps to buying your first home in Ottawa with my amazing team:
+Here are the steps & tips to buying your first home in Ottawa

 It’s never too early to assess your credit rating; the sooner you resolve any issues, the easier it will be when applying for your mortgage.
 To help boost your credit score, pay down credit card debt (aim for a balance of less than 25% of the card limit), don’t make large purchases on credit, and don’t apply for a loan (including car loans).